araffin/iclr-blogposts-2026/_posts/2026-04-27-sac-massive-sim.md

 TQC also has a parameter that controls the overestimation bias of the Q-value function (how many top quantiles to drop).

 While writing this blog (and doing experiments), TQC tended to be easier to tune.
-However, after finding good hyperparameters for speed, SAC was faster and reached equivalent performance compared to TQC (except on the Disney robot env, where TQC tends to work better).
+However, after finding good hyperparameters for speed, SAC was faster and reached equivalent performance compared to TQC (except on the Disney robot env, where TQC tends to work better).-->

 <!-- and also tried to limit the overestimation of the $$Q$$-value by dropping more quantiles:
 ```python